 |Tortillas with Creamy Kale and Toasted Chickpeas|| |

-- 3 cups cooked chickpeas (or 2 cans chickpeas, drained, rinsed, and then patted dry)
+- 3 cups cooked chickpeas (2 cans chickpeas, drained and rinsed)

 - 1½ teaspoons cumin